 6) Because over and above the framework you have laid out to analyze businesses I have seen in all your “Stock Analysis” articles a story which connects the dots for the readers.
 (For e.g. you began the analysis of this company by stating the health of the company during FY 08-10.)
 How do you build upon this?

 Thanks!
 I am happy that you could observe this.
 I appreciate the keen eye of observation that you possess.

-As mentioned above in response to point no. (4), the attempt by the investor to keep finding the answers to the questions that come to her mind while analysing the financial numbers and other documents, keeps on leading the investor to other relevant aspects of the company and related information.
-This lead to the investor getting clarity about what all is happening with the company at a given point of time and what were the major decisions taken by the company in the past and preferably the motivation of the company management/promoters behind those decisions.
+As mentioned above in response to point no. (4), the attempts by the investor to keep finding the answers to the questions that come to her mind while analysing the financial numbers and other documents keep on leading the investor to other relevant aspects of the company and related information.
+This leads to the investor getting clarity about what all is happening with the company at a given point of time and what were the major decisions taken by the company in the past and preferably the motivation of the company management/promoters behind those decisions.